 Creation of woody habitat structures will continue on the Spada Lake Tract to ensure that all TRMP lands have been evaluated for woody habitat structure creation by the end of 2020.
-The focus will be on stands where woody habitat structure creation has not yet occurred, or where creation occurred more than 10 years ago.
+The focus will be on stands where woody habitat structure creation began in prior years but was not completed, has not yet occurred, or where creation occurred more than 10 years ago.
 Approximately 225 acres will be evaluated and have woody habitat structures created, as needed, to meet the 10-year cycle outlined in the TRMP.